Housing and Meals

 Akers Hall opened in 1964 and is named for Forest H. Akers, an MSU student from the early 1900s.
 Forest Akers Golf Courses are also named for him.

 The halls feature:

-- Modular furniture in a suite-style setting where one bathroom is shared by two adjoining rooms
+- Holmes Hall has modular furniture in a suite-style setting where one bathroom is shared by two adjoining rooms

 - In-hall dining services located on the second floors

 - A fitness room, weight room and music practice room

 - Access to a Sparty’s Café Convenience Store on the first floor of Holmes Hall

 - Several lounge areas with wireless internet access and plenty of space for board and card games

 - High-speed wireless internet service available in residence hall rooms

 Room keys are issued to adults only during registration.
 Participants are responsible for the safe keeping of their conference meal cards and room keys.
 All cards and keys must be returned at the conclusion of Grandparents University on Thursday.
 There is a fee of $20.00 for each unreturned conference card and a $75.00 fee for each unreturned room key.